smorad/um_cisc_7404/06_value.typ

 Compute the return with a single transition $s_0 -> s_1$ #pause

-Evaluate infinite-depth decision tree with a single function call
+Evaluate infinite-depth decision tree with one function

 ==
 To summarize, we can represent the value function in two ways: #pause